Trains to Reading

 Cheap Trains to Reading

 "Reading is often called a city of parks.
 There are over a hundred of them in a miniature town.
 Each park has its own characteristics.”
 OrangeSmile

 Tip 1: Booking ahead of time will get you cheaper fares

 If you know ahead of time when you will be travelling by train to Reading and book early you will find that tickets are cheaper.
 Advance tickets are released by the train operating companies up to 12 weeks ahead of your journey and the quicker you buy them the better as they can often be sold out quickly due to high demand.
-If you aren't able to plan ahead it is possible to buy advance tickets up to 1hr before you catch the train to your destination if tickets are still available but try not to leave it too late or you may miss out.
+If you aren't able to plan ahead it is possible to buy advance tickets up to 1hr before you catch the train to your destination if tickets are still available but try not to leave it too late or you could miss out.

 Tip 2: Booking fees can be avoided

-Often train tickets can be raised in price by the addition of a booking fees, which most retail companies add, for every journey and a charge if you use a credit card.
+Often train tickets can be raised in price by the addition of a booking fees, which most retail companies add, for every journey and a charge if you pay with a credit card.
 At Split My Fare we don't add any of these charges to your fare, we only take 10% of any saving we make for you by splitting you tickets if we don't split we won't charge making us a good option.
 We are a National Rail Accredited Retailer and so you can be confident when you book our tickets with us.

 Obviously you want to arrive at Reading train station on time but if unfortunately there is a delay which means you are late make sure you claim a refund.
 You can use the Delay Repay scheme to get compensation of a full or partial refund depending on which network you have made your journey on.
 It is always best to check the policy of the train operating company to check what refund you are eligible for and then apply through them.